 Beet Latkes

-For other Hanukkah recipes check out my Hanukkah recipe index.
+For all my Hanukkah recipes check out my Hanukkah recipe index.

 Recipe yields 1 big latke – I used a skillet that is a 10-inch size